 Representation of a range of different solution types

 Anybody that works in within the NHS would testify to passing this one.
 Therein lies the problem with IT in most NHS trusts, a plethora of ‘legacy’ IT systems that hold back any innovation or progression.
-I suspect all NHS trusts would pass this one.
+I suspect all trusts would pass this one.

 NHS Improvement confirmation that organisations will be hindered in their ambitions due to other issues